AndreiStefanie/master-ubb-distributed-systems/01_02_wsmt/5p/README.md

 ### C#

+The C# implementation requires .Net for building it.
+It was developed and tested using Microsoft .NET SDK 6.0.201 (arm64).
+You can run it without building the project using the command `dotnet run ../input.json` or build it with `dotnet build --configuration Release` and run the generated executable with `./bin/Release/net6.0/Tree ../input.json`.

+The program should run with .NET Core 3.0 or newer.

 ### Kotlin

 ### Go

 ### Node.js

-The Node.js program can be executed directly as CLI program granted that Node.js is installed on the system: `./tree.js ../input.json`.
+The Node.js program can be executed directly as a CLI program granted that Node.js is installed on the system: `./tree.js ../input.json`.
 Alternatively, you can execute it with `node tree.json ../input.json`.

 The program was developed and tested with **Node v16.14.0** altought any recent version (supporting promise-based `fs`, classes, and object destructuring) should be able to run it.